 Collaborate with everyone

-Onboard suppliers and invite them to upload and update product data directly into the PIM system.
+Collaborate with suppliers: Host suppliers and invite them to upload and update product data directly into the PIM system.

 What are the benefits of PIM?

-Create a memorable product experience
+Create an omnichannel product experience

-Eliminate product data errors
+Eliminate product data errors and inconsistencies

 Automate manual work